roman-milk/roman-milk.github.io/the-milking-herd.md

  They were considerate too.
 They kept a small nozzle up her ass, so as to keep it tight.
 It still gave her a good cleaning enema each morning.

  Suddenly she realised today was a special day!
 She was to be exercised in the yard.
 She lifted her head to moan a happy cow sound.
 She really was a happy, contented cow.
-Report_Story #1